 Sarah Brockmeier is a project manager at the Global Public Policy Institute in Berlin.
 Sarah works on German foreign policy as well as on mass atrocity prevention and UN peacekeeping.
 Sarah’s recent projects covered mass atrocities and support to local conflict management by UN peace operations.

-Maria Gotsi is a Policy Officer for Multilateral Relations at the European External Action Service, where she provides support to the EU’s focal point for the Responsibility to Protect, Christian Leffler.
+Maria Gotsi is a Policy Officer for Multilateral Relations at the European External Action Service.
 Previously she has worked on the Women, Peace and Security agenda and on the EU’s relations with Latin America.
 MG holds a degree in political science and a masters in international relations from the University of Panthéon-Sorbonne.

 Dr Anastasia Shestarinina

 Dr Anastasia Shesterinina is a Lecturer in Politics/International at the University of Sheffield.
 Dr Shesterinina’s interests lie at the intersection of international relations, comparative politics, and qualitative methodology.
 Her field-intensive research explores the internal dynamics of international intervention in contemporary armed conflict.